Raiders TE Darren Waller Is Once Again QB Derek Carr’s Go-To

-As expected, tight end Darren Waller was once again quarterback Derek Carr’s go-to.
+As expected, tight end Darren Waller was once again quarterback Derek Carr’s go-to guy.
+It was a vital reason the Las Vegas Raiders won a 33-27 OT thriller.

 On Monday Night Football, the Las Vegas Raiders quarterback found Waller 10 times for 105 receiving yards including one touchdown.
 Waller averaged 10.5 yards per reception.